-Currently, the PMCs in some premises have been purchasing garbage bags on behalf of the tenants and distributing those bags to them regularly.
-After the implementation of MSW charging, the most effective way to drive waste reduction is to allow tenants to purchase appropriate-sized designated bags/designated labels through sales points and online platforms authorised by the EPD for disposing of waste, allowing them to experience the "Polluter Pays" and "Dump Less, Save More" principles direct.
-If OCs/OOs/PMCs continue to adopt such purchasing arrangements by the PMCs, consideration should be given to gradually reducing the number/capacity of designated bags to be distributed.
-They should make good use of the preparatory period to promote and explain the purpose of MSW charging to the tenants, as well as the arrangements after the implementation of MSW charging and consider posting notices to provide the information of sales points for the tenants' reference.
+Currently, the PMCs in some premises have been purchasing garbage bags on behalf of the households and distributing those bags to them regularly.
+After the implementation of MSW charging, the most effective way to drive waste reduction is to allow the households may purchase appropriate-sized designated bags/designated labels for disposing of waste through sales points and online platforms authorised by the EPD, allowing them to experience the "Polluter Pays" and "Dump Less, Save More" principles direct.
+The OCs/OOs/ PMCs should make good use of the preparation period to promote and explain the purpose of MSW charging to the households, as well as the arrangements after the implementation of MSW charging and consider posting notices to provide the information of sales points for the households' reference.